 Thomas Berger: Little Big Man

-the Cheyenne.
-Photo is by Edward Curtis.
+The cover shows an Apache man, though the book famously depicts the Cheyenne.
+Photo is by Edward Curtis. |

 This was a great novel, epic in scope, hilarious in execution, though it's actually never laugh-out funny, though I remember the film being very funny.
 Maybe I didn't catch every meaning or phrase.
 As everyone knows, I'm sure, what happens in the course of the book, I won't go into there, so here are instead some observations.